 e.
 Cost of workers’ compensation insurance premiums, all applicable insurance premiums, unemployment insurance contributions, and social security tax and fees or dues required by a collective bargaining agreement.
 Express each of these items of cost as a percentage of payroll, except fees or dues, which should be expressed as a cost per hour.

 f.
+Documentation of the following:

+(1) For surveying or design work in accordance with 109.05.C.9 provide:

+Documentation for all work performed by the Designer and any subconsultants that provided services.
+Documentation shall consist of records of all Actual Allowable Costs broken down as direct labor charges, indirect costs (overhead), non-salary direct costs and facilities capital cost of money.
+In addition, the LPA will pay a profit of twelve percent (12%) of the sum of direct labor costs plus overhead.
+The LPA will not pay an additional percent markup to the DBT on these costs.

+“Actual Allowable Costs” are incurred costs based on the cost principles and procedures set forth in Part 31 of the Federal Acquisition Regulation (Codified at 48 CFR Part 31), the ODOT Contract Audit Circulars, the State of Ohio Travel Regulations (Ohio Administrative Code Rule 126-1-02), and the AASHTO Uniform Audit and Accounting Guide, all as amended from time to time.

-Documentation showing payment For all surveying, professional, or similar specialized Work not normally a part of a Department contract.
+(2) For all surveying, professional, or similar specialized Work not normally part of a Design-Build contract as set forth in 109.05.C.9, provide documentation showing payment to a firm hired by the DBT.

 g.
 If materials are taken from Contractor’s stock and original receipted invoices for the materials and transportation charges do not exist, provide an affidavit and certify all of the following: